 Hewlett-Packard Co.
-(HPQ) Chief Executive Officer Meg Whitman is drawing inspiration from Starbucks Corp.
-(SBUX) CEO Howard Schultz as she steps up a turnaround effort at the world’s biggest computer maker.
+(HPQ:US) Chief Executive Officer Meg Whitman is drawing inspiration from Starbucks Corp.
+(SBUX:US) CEO Howard Schultz as she steps up a turnaround effort at the world’s biggest computer maker.

 “Usually these kinds of turnarounds take anywhere between four or five years,” Whitman said at the company’s Discover conference in Las Vegas, which began June 4.
 “To have HP humming exactly the way I envision it -- this is a big undertaking.”